DanielBL01/stock-price-discovery/README.md

 	- Unidirectional protocol (server to client) to enable real-time communication
 ### Cloud/Infrastructure
 - Docker
+	- Currently have docker-compose.yml for Apache Zookeeper, Broker, Redis and PostgreSQL.
+NOTE to self: Ran into headaches because local postgres server was running.
+Make sure when using docker, there are no local counterparts running as a background process locally on computer
 ### Dev Tools
 - Vite
 	- Better than create-react-app as it uses esbuild (written in Go) for better performance and offers a more minimal template to create single page applications